 |Carrie Campbell – President||Kevin Hammond – Secretary|

 |Tonda Frady – Vice President||Dennis Lee – Treasurer|

 |Kristen Schmidt||Suzanne Davis|

 - Several spaces for small groups or individuals to meet.

-- A large community room that hosts 40 people for programs and activities.
+- A large community room that hosts up to 100 people for programs and activities.

 - A kitchen area designed and equipped for classes and other maker activities.

 - More parking, to accommodate our growing activities.